uabrc/uabrc.github.io/docs/cheaha/open_ondemand/ood_interactive.md

 After successfully creating your environment, navigate to the Files tab.
 You can create a new notebook using the `New` dropdown menu in the top right.
 Select your virtual environment of choice, and a notebook will be created and opened.

+#### Help GPU is not Available with TensorFlow or PyTorch

+If you are using Jupyter with TensorFlow or PyTorch and no GPU is found, please see our SLURM GPU page sections on [TensorFlow Compatibility](../slurm/gpu.md#tensorflow-compatibility) and [PyTorch Compatibility](../slurm/gpu.md#pytorch-compatibility).

 ### Matlab

 Matlab is available for use graphically in your browser via OOD.
 As with other standalone programs, you'll need to select the resources required using the job creation form.
 The form is shown below.